 “I’m definitely happy to see I’m not the only one out here making a fool of myself,” 53-year-old Foxx says in the video, which was made in partnership with the organizations, GLOBAL Down Syndrome Foundation and Girl Up.

 The Sitcom Is Based On Real Life

-Foxx shared on Instagram that the show is based on his relationship with his own daughter, 27-year-old Corinne Foxx, who is also an executive producer of the show.
+Foxx shared on Instagram that the show is based on his relationship with his own daughter, 27-year-old Corinne.
 “You guys will get a chance to witness some funny a** S#%T!!”
 Foxx wrote.
 “A sitcom based on myself and my daughter.
 Every parent and every kid is going to relate to this!!!
 So get ready to laugh and have some good family time.”
 Foxx shares Corinne with his ex-wife Connie Kline and also has an 11-year-old daughter, Annalise Bishop, with his ex-girlfriend, Kristin Grannis.